akshat-gosain/everythingnew/SAiDL/Assignment1PruningSparsity/Readme.md

+# Pruning and Sparsity

-# Various stages through which I struggled and then eventually finally made it a success.
+## Various stages through which I struggled and then eventually finally made it a success.

 - First experimented a lot with VGG models like VGG16, tried a lot of models and adjusting a lot of hyperparameters.